phip1611/spectrum-analyzer/README.md

 # Rust: library for frequency spectrum analysis using FFT
 A simple and fast `no_std` library to get the frequency spectrum of a digital signal (e.g. audio) using FFT.
 It follows the KISS principle and consists of simple building blocks/optional features.
-In short, this is a convenient wrapper around the great [rustfft](https://crates.io/crates/rustfft) library.
+In short, this is a convenient wrapper around several FFT implementations which you can choose from during compilation time via using Cargo features.
+As of version 0.4.0 this uses "microfft"-crate.

 **I'm not an expert on digital signal processing.
-Code contributions are highly welcome! :)**
+Code contributions are highly welcome! 🙂**

 ## How to use
 Most tips and comments are located inside the code, so please check out the repository on